UBC-MDS/Colourblind8/README.md

-# DSCI-524-python-iflores-stse-hboyce
+# DSCI-524-Colourblind8

-a python package for DSCI 524
+A Python package for DSCI 524

 ### Authors